stanislavprihoda/python-and-ML-courses/README.md

 # python-courses
-Backup of my python notebooks and code form various completed courses.
+Backup of my python notebooks and code form various completed courses or in progress study work (top one).
 Glad to provide a review or a recommendation in case of interest.

-## completed or in progress courses:
+## Courses:
 ### Practical Deep Learning For Coders
 - Fast.ai (Jeremy Howard)
 - 7 lessons, 20 hours of video